 In the heart of the village, visitors can dine at The Ivy Cottage or Anthony’s at Doolin Inn, both of which get top reviews.
 Many travelers also rave that The Riverside Bistro on the north end of town is a Doolin hidden gem.

-The restaurant at Fitzpatrick’s Bar serves a nice and inexpensive breakfast and they open earlier than most places, which is ideal if you are getting an early start.
+The restaurant at Fitzpatrick’s Bar serves a nice and inexpensive breakfast and they open earlier than most places.
+This is ideal if you are getting an early start.

 There are just four bars in Doolin, Ireland – and every one of them is a fun place to hoist a pint and enjoy the craic.
 All four pubs promote nightly traditional Irish music sessions, which kick off around 9pm.